Beyond the Classroom

 - Be prepared to work hard on the research.
 New knowledge does not come easily.

 - Be prepared to work responsibly.
 You might view the research as a semester’s project, but the professor with whom you work probably sees it as part of their lifework.
 The professor takes it very seriously, and you should do so as well.

 - The requirements of a PSY 49600 Readings and Research in Psychology course (or equivalent) vary depending on the professor, but most require extensive data collection and/or analysis as well as an APA-style paper.

 - Get involved with research early in your undergraduate career.
 This increases the chance of authoring a paper presented at a regional or national meeting, or even of serving as an author or coauthor on a published article.

 Aggression in Interpersonal Relationships Lab

 Examine physical, psychological, and sexual aggression, as well as the predictors and outcomes of these various forms of interpersonal violence.
-For more information, contact Jody Ross, associate professor of psychology, at [email protected] or 260-6396.
+A one-year commitment is expected in this lab.
+For more information, contact Jody Ross, associate professor of psychology, at [email protected] or 260-481-6396.

 Animal Cognition Lab

 Investigate the use of behavioral tasks to understand learning and memory and explore the effects of prenatal alcohol exposure on the developing brain.
 For more information, contact Daren Kaiser, associate professor of psychology, at [email protected] or 260-481-6404.